yalidu/yalidu.github.io/_pages/opening.md

 * [PostDocs and Research Fellows](#postdoc-and-research-fellow-positions)
 * [Internships and Visiting Positions](#internships-and-visiting-positions)

+**King’s College London (KCL)** is ranked 31st in the 2019 QS world universities ranking and was ranked sixth nationally in the “power” ranking in the 2014 REF.
+The Department of Informatics was placed in the top 10 of computer science and informatics departments in the UK, when measured by the power ranking, with 92% of its research output rated as world-leading or internationally excellent.

 ## PhD Positions
 Information about MPhil/PhD Computer Science Research at King's, [click here](https://www.kcl.ac.uk/informatics/postgraduate/research-degrees)